doraemonkeys/PowerShiftFormatter/README.md

 ### As a Command-Line Tool

-The CLI tool `powershiftformatter` processes an input file, searches for numbers, and attempts to replace them with their power-shift format if a decomposition is found and the number exceeds a given threshold.
+The CLI tool `PowerShiftFormatter` processes an input file, searches for numbers, and attempts to replace them with their power-shift format if a decomposition is found and the number exceeds a given threshold.

 ```
-Usage of powershiftformatter:
+Usage of PowerShiftFormatter:
   -i string
         Input file path (required)
   -o string